Walter Goffart: Career

 Goffart became a lecturer at the University of Toronto in 1960.
 He was made an assistant professor in 1963.
 In 1965–1966 he was a visiting assistant professor of history at the University of California, Berkeley.
 He was appointed an associate professor at the University of Toronto in 1966, and a full professor in 1971.
 In 1967–1968 he was a visiting fellow at the Institute for Advanced Study in Princeton.
 In 1971–1972 he was the acting director of the Centre for Medieval Studies, Toronto.
 In 1973–1974 Goffart was a visiting fellow at the Dumbarton Oaks Center for Byzantine Studies.
 He retired from the University of Toronto as a professor emeritus in 1999.
-Since 2000, he has been a senior research scholar in history at Yale University.
+Since 2000, he was a senior research scholar in history at Yale University.
 In 2001 he had a residency at the Rockefeller Foundation study center in Bellagio and in 2015 at the Bogliasco Foundation, Genoa.

-In 1982, Goffart became a fellow of the Medieval Academy of America, of which he was a councilor in 1977–78.
+In 1982, Goffart became a fellow of the Medieval Academy of America; he was a councilor there in 1977–78.
 In 1996 he was elected a Fellow of the Royal Society of Canada and was made a Corresponding Fellow of the Royal Historical Society, London.
 Goffart was a fellow of the American Council of Learned Societies in 1973–74, and a Guggenheim fellow in 1979–80.
-He has been a member of the International Society of Anglo-Saxonists, the American Historical Association, and the Haskins Society.
+He was a member of the International Society of Anglo-Saxonists, the American Historical Association, and the Haskins Society.

 In 1991 he received the Haskins Medal of the Medieval Academy of America, for his book, The Narrators of Barbarian History (A.D.
 550–800).

 Alexander C. Murray edited a Festschrift for Goffart called After Rome's Fall: Narrators and Sources of Early Medieval History (1999).

 Theories on Barbarians and the Fall of Rome

-Goffart is known as a strong critic of several traditional assumptions which are still common in history writing about the late Roman empire and the early middle ages.
+Goffart was known as a strong critic of several traditional assumptions which are still common in history writing about the late Roman empire and the early middle ages.
 He objects to terminology such as "Migration age", and "Germanic peoples", arguing that both these concepts presuppose old assumptions about a single systematic movement against the Romans.